 Meeting the future for Aker Brygge requires a step-change:

-Our 'compact' strategy for Aker Brygge, predicated by the current inefficiency of multi-layered commercial space, and the incongruities of the ground floor, clarifies the urban layer - a tabula rasa - commercially and urbanistically.
+Our 'compact' strategy for Aker Brygge, predicted by the current inefficiency of multi-layered commercial space, and the incongruities of the ground floor, clarifies the urban layer - a tabula rasa - commercially and urbanely.
 This provides two unique opportunities: first, a 'clean-cut' trajectory through a densified shopping street, and secondly 'corporate' lobbies for the offices (everyone with an address).

 While maintaining the physical constraints of the basic building structures and servicing, a new layer is superimposed, more logical, more precise, and more deliberate.
 The urban carpet is articulated through patios, gardens, courtyards, and covered streets.